bson/filtergen/README.md

 It currently only knows of Multiple-Feedback (MFB) low-pass filters.
 These are sometimes referred to as Rauch filters in the literature.
+Note that it consists of inverting stages, so an odd number of stages will result in an inverting filter.

 It can generate a single-stage second order filter for an arbitrary gain, corner frequency, and Q.